-According to Wittgenstein, the meaning of a term is given by its use in a language game in a concrete lifeworld.
-Therefore, the meaning of important terms that emerge in the course of discussions can be reconstructed on the basis of all the interview texts in which the term was used.
+According to Ludwig Wittgenstein, the meaning of a term is given by its use in a language game in a concrete life world.
+Therefore, the meaning of important terms that emerge in the course of discussions can be reconstructed on the basis of all interview texts in which the term was used.
 They are exactly the ones which are always invariably or logically associated with the definiendum.
-This means that everyone who understands the language and uses the concept correctly also links the appropriate terms of the definiens with the definiendum - even if this does not always happen consciously or explicitly.
+This means that everyone who understands the language and uses the concept correctly also links the appropriate terms of the definients with the definiendum - even if this does not always happen consciously or explicitly.

-Drawing of association graphs
+The drawing of association graphs

-To reconstruct the meaning of a term in the context of our verbal data base we open the linguistic network.
+To reconstruct the meaning of a term in the context of our verbal data base we open the linguistic network SS.
 The expression list appears.
 In this list we mark an expression which is used frequently in the verbal data.
-Let us select problem_future.
-We use concepts as definiens which are very often connected with the definiendum in our verbal data base, since the concepts almost constantly connected with the selected term in many different texts are relevant for the meaning of the latter.
+Let us select problem\future.
+For concepts we use definiens which are very often connected with the definiendum in our verbal data base, since the concepts almost always connected with the selected term in many different texts are relevant for the meaning of the latter.
 So we receive the following graph:

-Fig. 3: The association graph for "problem_future" in the context of the patients' interviews.
-Only those concepts are shown which are related to "problem_future" at least in 4 text units.
+Fig. 3: The association graph for "problem\future" in the context of the patients' interviews.
+Only those concepts are shown which are related to "problem\future" in at least 4 text units.
 The text units are indicated in the middle of the connecting lines.
-The texts can be read on the PC by click on any line connecting the terms in the graph.
+The texts can be read on the PC by clicking on any line connecting the terms in the graph.

-In the graph of figure 3 which was produced automatically from all texts of dutch patients with the explicit content of "problems future" we can see that the most usual associations (at least 4 denominations) claim that (ethical) problems in the future will be connected with genetic manipulation, medical research and advances in medicine, with life prolongation and with the conviction that these will interfere with nature.
+In the graph of figure 3 which was produced automatically from all texts of Dutch patients with the explicit content of "problems future" we can see that the most usual associations (at least 4 denominations) claim that (ethical) problems in the future will be connected with genetic manipulation, medical research and advances in medicine, with life prolongation and with the conviction that these will interfere with nature.